 When to Apply for an Internship

-By the spring of 2017, many of the best summer 2017 opportunities will have already been filled.
-How does a 3 month internship at Disney World next summer sound?
-Well, Disney stopped taking applications for summer 2017 internships in October.
+By the springtime, many of the best summer opportunities will have already been filled.
+How does a three-month internship at Disney World next summer sound?
+Well, Disney stopped taking applications for summer internships in October.
 Many Fortune 500 companies recruit on campus and online from September - December.
 While those opportunities have passed, there are many other worthwhile, awesome and valuable internship opportunities still up for grabs well into the spring.